COMP90024-students/website/README.md

 ## How to run this app

+You can see live version of this app on nectar at http://115.146.92.235 (as long as the instance hasn't been removed)

 To run this app locally, first clone repository and then open a terminal to the flask folder.

 Create and activate a new virtual environment (recommended) by running